tunasakar/modbus-simulator/README.md

 ## 📝 License

-This project is licensed under the Creative Commons Attribution 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## 👤 Author